tripathi-swapnil/tripathi-swapnil/README.md

 I am Swapnil Tripathi.
 - 💼  &nbsp; L4 Engineer at [EPAM Systems](https://www.epam.com/)
-- 🌱  &nbsp; Learning Python.
+- 🌱  &nbsp; Learning Machine Learning.

-A Full Stack Developer with around 8 years of related experience, a wide range of programming languages and utilities.
+A Full Stack Lead Developer with around 10+ years of experience, a wide range of programming languages and utilities.
 Knowledge of frontend and backend development and collaborative team player with excellent technical abilities.
-Experience in e-commerce, enterprise and high-performance web technologies.
+Experience in digital transformation of insurance, e-commerce, enterprise industries.

 ### 📫 &nbsp; How to reach me:
 [![][b-linkedin]](https://www.linkedin.com/in/tripathiswapnil)